Laser Resurfacing in London

 There are two approaches to laser skin resurfacing: fully ablative and fractional.

 In fully ablative resurfacing, the entire surface area of the skin within the laser spot is treated by the laser beam.
-The laser beam is scanned across the treatment area using specialist lase scanners and precisely removes the superficial layers of the skin – micron by micron.
-During the healing phase, the old, aging and sun-damaged skin that was removed will be replaced with a fresh, healthy-looking layer.
-In terms of depth of penetration, treatments can range from superficial, light peels to deep peels reaching beyond 100 microns.
+The laser beam is scanned across the treatment area using specialist laser scanners and precisely removes the superficial layers of the skin – micron by micron.
+During the healing phase, the old, ageing, and sun-damaged skin that is removed will be replaced with a fresh, healthy-looking layer.
+Regarding penetration depth, treatments can range from superficial light peels to deep peels reaching beyond 100 microns.
 Light peels are indicated to remove fine lines, sun spots and aged-looking skin; deep peels are applied to improve skin tone and texture and eliminate deep wrinkles, even notoriously hard-to-treat smoker’s lines and crow’s feet.
-Light peels have a shorter downtime but deeper peels have more dramatic treatment effects.
-It very much depends on your tolerance of downtime with some of the more deeper laser treatments.
+Light peels have a shorter downtime, but deeper peels have more dramatic treatment effects.
+It depends on your downtime tolerance with some of the deeper laser treatments.

-In fractional resurfacing the laser creates tiny pinpoint columns of skin within each laser spot, leaving intact, unaffected tissue around each individual micro-spot.
-This promotes faster healing compared with fully ablative full field resurfacing, while the laser can be allowed to penetrate into the deeper skin layers to initiate collagen and elastin remodelling.
+In fractional resurfacing, the laser creates tiny pinpoint columns of skin within each laser spot, leaving intact, unaffected tissue around each micro-spot.
+This promotes faster healing compared with fully ablative full-field resurfacing, while the laser can be allowed to penetrate the deeper skin layers to initiate collagen and elastin remodelling.
 This also works very well for acne scarring.

 The laser skin resurfacing involves three steps: